 - Loud trumpeting

 - Trunk may be up trying to smell you out

 - Fake eating or stopping to eat and staring at you as you pass

 The attacks that took place recently were by males.
 Males are much more placid than females and after throwing tantrums will easily be turned away.
 The fact that these animals attacked means that either they were injured or indeed they were forced into charging by someone driving up to them

-If you are a first timer to Africa, I suggest you come on one of our South African safaris.
+If you are a first-timer to Africa, I suggest you come on on one of our Kruger safari tours.
 Guides are very well versed in mammal behaviour.
 Not only will it give you the opportunity to learn but will also give tips on elephants and much more if you ever do a self-drive into Kruger or another reserve yourself.
 Contact us for more info or advise, that will always come free of charge.
 Till next time, enjoy your sighting safely